predixdesignsystem/px-datetime-picker/README.md

-#Px-Date-Picker
+#Px-Datetime-Picker

 ## Overview

-Px-Date-Picker is a Predix UI component
+px-datetime-picker is a Predix UI component

 ## Usage